-Following a market review of pay practices at our peer group companies and considering changes to the scope of certain officers' individual responsibilities, the Compensation Committee also approved the following increases to the total target direct compensation levels for our other named executive officers:
+Following a market review of pay practices at our peer group companies and considering changes to the scope of certain officers' individual responsibilities, the Compensation Committee approved the following increases to the total target direct compensation levels for our other named executive officers:

-Mr. Evans' total target direct compensation for 2016 was increased by approximately 15%.
-His base salary was increased from \$750,000 to \$850,000, his target AIP opportunity was increased from \$750,000 to \$850,000 and his target LTIP opportunity was increased from \$2,100,000 to \$2,450,000.
+• Mr. Moss' total target direct compensation for 2017 was increased by approximately 10%.
+His base salary and target AIP opportunity were each increased from \$575,000 to \$625,000 and his target LTIP opportunity was increased from \$1,450,000 to \$1,600,000.